JagTheFriend/Backend-Developer-Assignment/README.md

 ```

 This will start the application on port 5000.\
 You can access the application by navigating to <http://localhost:5000> in your web browser.

+### Manually

+1. Clone the repository
+2. Run `pip install poetry`
+3. Install the dependencies `poetry install`
+4. Run the application `python assignment/main.py`

+You can access the application by navigating to <http://localhost:5000> in your web browser.